SimonDanisch/Bonito.jl/docs/src/widgets.md

 ## Editor

 This editor works in pure Javascript, so feel free to try out editing the Javascript and clicking `eval` to see how the output changes.
-In `JSServe/examples/editor.jl`, you will find a version that works with Julia code, but that requires a running Julia server of course.
+In `Dashi/examples/editor.jl`, you will find a version that works with Julia code, but that requires a running Julia server of course.

 ```@setup 1
-using JSServe
+using Dashi
 Page()
 ```

 ```@example 1
-using JSServe
+using Dashi
-import JSServe.TailwindDashboard as D
+import Dashi.TailwindDashboard as D

 function range_slider(orientation)
     range_slider = RangeSlider(1:100; value=[10, 80])